kaustuv2002/SOC-Home-Lab/Docs/001EndpointIntegration.md

 Objective
-To establish secure communication between the Windows endpoint and the Wazuh Manager, and to deploy Sysmon for deep-visibility telemetry.
+To establish secure communication between the Windows endpoint and the Wazuh Manager, and to deploy Sysmon to achieve deep-visibility telemetry.

 Windows Agent Enrollment
 The Wazuh agent acts as the collector that forwards security events to the SIEM.